-The following requirements ensure that the foundation and wall elevations are consistent with those previously approved by the ARC.
+The following requirements ensure that foundation and wall elevations are consistent with those previously approved by the ARC.

-- 1. The following documents must be submitted for review prior to commencement of construction. - a.
-Site Survey, stamped copy with an original signature of a surveyor licensed in the State of Colorado, indicating: - i. contours at a maximum of 2' intervals referenced to USGS datum, which must also identify the following: - ii. existing structures, utility easements, and rights of way - iii. location and top of pavement elevations of adjacent roads and driveways. - iv. rock outcroppings and the location of trees affected by the proposed Improvements, as well as any significant trees or groupings of trees elsewhere on the site. - b.
-Site plan drawn at no less than 1" = 20' 0" scale, indicating: - i. the location of new construction dimensioned to at least 2 Lot lines - ii. existing and proposed topography in the area of new construction at maximum of 2' contour intervals. - iii. all easements, setbacks, no-build zones, and height restriction zones. - c.
+- 1. The following documents must be submitted for review prior to commencement of Construction. - a.
+Site Survey, stamped copy with an original signature of a surveyor licensed in the State of Colorado, indicating:

+i. contours at a maximum of 2' intervals referenced to USGS datum, which must also identify the following:

+ii. existing structures, utility easements, and rights of way iii. location and top of pavement elevations of adjacent roads and driveways.

+iv. rock outcroppings and the location of trees affected by the proposed Improvements, as well as any significant trees or groupings of trees elsewhere on the site.

+b.
+Site plan drawn at no less than 1" = 20' scale, indicating:

+i. the location of new construction dimensioned to at least 2 Lot lines ii. existing and proposed topography in the area of new construction at maximum of 2' contour intervals.

+iii. all easements, setbacks, no-build zones, and height restriction zones.

+- c.
 Grading and erosion control plan to include driveway and guest parking locations - d.
-Building plans at a scale of 1/4"=1'-0" including, but not limited to, the following: - i. floor plans, roof plan, landscape plan, exterior elevations, and building sections - e.
-3D computer images and/or model may be required - f.
-Manufacturer spec sheets, to include materials and finish colors for windows, doors, garage doors, light fixtures, decks, and deck railings - g.
-Samples of all exterior finishes, paint, and stain colors - 2.
-Upon completion of the foundation, a surveyor licensed in the state of Colorado must complete a Dwelling Foundation Survey and an Improvement Location Certificate (ILC) or an Improvement Survey Plat (ISP). - 3.
+Building plans at a scale of $\frac{1}{4}$ "=1' including, but not limited to, the following:

+i. floor plans, roof plan, landscape plan, exterior elevations, and building sections

+- e.
+3D computer images and/or model may be required. - f.
+Manufacturer spec sheets, to include materials and finish colors for windows, doors, garage doors, light fixtures, decks, and deck railings. - g.
+Samples of all exterior finishes, paint, and stain colors. - 2.
+Upon completion of the foundation, a surveyor licensed in the state of Colorado must complete a Foundation Survey , on an ILC or and ISP. - 3.
 No framing is to commence until review and written approval of the Foundation Survey and ILC by the ARC. - 4.
 The ARC may also require verification of various site design elements. - 5.
 No framing is to commence until the complete construction plans have been received and approval has been granted.